skostrze/sprint-fastext-test/README.md

 # sprint-fastext-test
-fasttext test maven project to train and test fastext classification models
+fasttext test maven project to train and test fastext classification models in Java